 To protect the blister and help prevent infection:

-- cover blisters that are likely to burst with a soft plaster or dressing
+cover blisters with a soft plaster or padded dressing

 A pharmacist can help with blisters

 To protect your blister from becoming infected, a pharmacist can recommend a plaster or dressing to cover it while it heals.

 A hydrocolloid dressing (a moist dressing) can protect the blister, help reduce pain and speed up healing.